 Anther way to see tulips near Amsterdam is to head to the famous Keukenhof gardens.
 Located in Lisse, Keukenhof are arguably THE place to see tulips and one of the most popular destinations in Holland for flower lovers.

-Keukenhof gardens are indeed a sight to behold and are very well equipped for families.
+Keukenhof gardens are indeed a sight to behold and are very well equipped for families or all ages.
 Entrance to the gardens is ticketed (advance booking and skip the line tickets a must) and they are a gorgeous space with several flower gardens, streams, pathways and passages.

 Restaurants on site cater for kids and kids activity sheets such as treasure hunt clues or colouring are available.
 You can find more information on the official children section of the Keukenhof website here.